xma711/notebook/computer_networks/wifi/README.md

 makepkg -Acs

-this command will download the linux source codes first. at some point, it will stop and ask for sth.
+this command will download the linux source codes first. at some point, it will stop and ask for something.
 At this point, download compiler-gcc5.h from linux repo (commit number: a6c5170d1edea97c538c81e377e56c7b5c5b7e63) in the path linux_repo/include/linux/compiler-gcc5.h.

 Copy compiler-gcc5.h to PKGBUILDs/core/linux-am33x-legacy/src/linux-3.8/include/linux/